TusharPardhe/xpt-website/docs/sections/intoduction.md

 A good question!

-Currently there are variety of ways through which you can track your XRPL account.
-A lot of projects are working tirelessly to make information more accessible and to build a strong community.
-My main goal with XPT is to support their developments and combine all the information under one umbrella to increase reachability.
+Currently, there are a variety of ways through which you can track your XRPL account.
+Many projects are working to improve access to XRP Ledger.
+My primary objective with XPT is to assist in their development and bring all information under one roof to maximize reachability.

-A lot of information goes through XRPL on daily basis, hence it might be challenging for the end user to notice and keep informed.
-In addition, there are a lot of projects being built on XRPL, but the majority of them go unrecognised and never receive the appreciation they deserve.
-The incorporation of "Useful Projects/Links" tab in XPT will give such projects a platform to present themselves to users.
+Since XRPL receives a lot of information daily, it may be difficult for the end-user to notice and stay informed.
+Furthermore, many projects are functioning on XRPL, but the vast majority of these go unnoticed and never receive the recognition they deserve.
+The "Useful Initiatives/Links" page to XPT will provide a forum for such projects to offer themselves to consumers.

-Furthermore, many users participate in airdrops, but as more projects grow and carry out such drops, it will be a challenge for the users to keep up with airdrops and projects will miss out valuable consumers.
-Using XPT an issuer can fill out a structured form to publicise their airdrop date, amount, eligibility requirements, and other key information.
+Furthermore, many users participate in airdrops, but as more projects grow and carry out drops, it will be a challenge for the users to keep up - projects will miss out on valuable consumers.
+Using the XPT browser extension: an issuer can fill out a structured form to publicize their airdrop date, amount, eligibility requirements, and other information.

-I want to build this extension to spread knowledge about XRPL and help people realise that XRPL is not just a "fast and secure" blockchain but also a "fast, secure, and evolving" blockchain, I have many ideas about how to enhance XPT's capabilities and provide the finest user experience.
-If you wish to contribute your ideas feel free to reach out.
+I want to build this extension to spread knowledge about XRPL and help people realize that XRPL is not just a "fast and secure" blockchain but also a "fast, secure, and evolving" blockchain.
+I have numerous ideas for improving XPT's capabilities and providing the best user experience possible.
+Contact us if you would like to submit your idea.